Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Bethlehem school leaders adopted a motto to help with those feelings: "When we know better, we do better."

-'My kids are successful, and happy, and believe in themselves'
+"My kids are successful, and happy, and believe in themselves"

-In a kindergarten class at Bethlehem's Calypso Elementary School in March of 2018, veteran teacher Lyn Venable gathered a group of six students at a small, u-shaped table.
+In a kindergarten class at Bethlehem's Calypso Elementary School in March 2018, veteran teacher Lyn Venable gathered a group of six students at a small, U-shaped table.

 "We're going to start doing something today that we have not done before," she told the children.
 "This is brand spanking new."